 With complimentary round-trip airport transportation—Disney’s Magical Express—guests and their belongings are whisked away from Orlando International Airport to Walt Disney World Resort.
 This special shuttle/baggage delivery service is available for guests booking vacations that include overnight stays at Disney hotels at Walt Disney World Resort, and includes an expedited airline check-in process so parents and little ones won’t have to wait as long at the airport.

-And when parents need a night out, Children’s Activity Centers can be found at four convenient locations throughout Walt Disney World Resort and provide supervised child care for children ages 3-12 years.
+And when parents need a night out, Children’s Activity Centers can be found at five convenient locations throughout Walt Disney World Resort and provide supervised child care for children ages 3-12 years.
 Centers include arts & crafts, video and board games, Disney movies, dinner and activities.
 Hours are 4:30 p.m.-midnight daily, with an hourly rate charged per child (ages 3-12, toilet trained).
-For reservations, call 407/WDW-DINE.
+For reservations, call 407-WDW-DINE.

 - Camp Dolphin, Walt Disney World Dolphin Hotel (*Open 5:30 p.m.-midnight)